pgeirinhas/DataScience_Portfolio/README.md

 # Dataquest Projects
 This repository contains all the data science projects done throughout my Dataquest training.

-Bear in mind these projects were completed at different steps and that they reflect the level of knowledge at a certain point in time.
+Bear in mind these projects were completed/are being completed at different steps and that they reflect the level of knowledge at a certain point in time.

 ## Analysing Retailers & Salesman Performance
 ### Keywords: Python Programming, Data Analysis, Data Visualization, Clustering Analysis, B2B Sales

+The tobacco industry is constantly facing governmental pressure that hinders traditional tobacco sales.
+Therefore, players need to invest in risk reduced products (e.g.: e-cigarettes, vaping products, heated tobacco, etc...).
+Within their retailers channel, players usually try to increase market penetration and market share of their new products, by giving out money incentives for successful leads and/or sales.

+For this project, I was approached from a player of the tobacco industry to act as a freelance consultant, since the client had a continuously growing dataset, but lacked resources to organize and structure meaningful analytics from the data.
+In particular, the client was highly concerned with the return on investment (ROI) of their money incentives campaign for the retailers channel.

-Throughout this project, Data Analysis frameworks and critical thinking are used to provide answers for the client.
+Throughout this project Data Analysis frameworks and critical thinking are used to provide answers for the client.
 It is divided into 4 main parts:
 - Designing a Python script that automates Data Acquisition;
 - Interpretation of data and definition of KPIs to inform Business Decision makers;
 - Creation of a Power BI Dashboard for on-demand consultation from Sales Managers and Analyst;
 - Final presentation for the client.

-**Note:** the original content of the dataset was modified and adapted due to data privacy/ownership.
+**Note:** the original content of the dataset was completely modified and adapted due to data privacy/ownership (with the onwern's consent).

 ## Answering Business Questions Using SQL
 ### Keywords: Data Analysis, SQL, KPIs, Music